Estimated reading time: 6 minutes

 #1: The 7Fr Triple lumen catheter.

 The most common central line inserted is the 7 French triple lumen catheter.
 Every central line manufacturer that I am aware of has a 7 French triple lumen catheter in their product lineup.
-It is the workhorse of your typical academic medical center and ICUs around the world.
+It is the workhorse of your typical academic medical center and ICUs worldwide.

 Advantages: It is a versatile line that provides the necessary central venous access.